COVID-19 Vaccination Update

 The state of Florida has developed a pre-registration system to schedule COVID-19 vaccinations for priority populations.
 For more information visit myvaccine.fl.gov

-Florida Department of Health in Broward County is also providing COVID-19 vaccination opportunities, for seniors age 65 and over, at the following Broward County vaccination sites.
+Florida Department of Health in Broward County is also providing COVID-19 vaccination opportunities at the following Broward County vaccination sites.

 - Vaccinations will be available at no cost, by appointment only.